Introduction — Why OEM/ODM Heated Apparel Development Requires a Full-System Approach

 Packaging Customization

 Prepare design boxes containing manuals, chargers and logos.
 Eco-materials per RoHS.
+Strong packaging design solutions help brands improve both presentation and export readiness.
 In the case of an enterprise selling skis, we added branded battery pouches.

 Export Compliance